 The school has a range of different bands and music ensembles, some of which combine with Asquith Boys High School.
+As well as the bands, we have a Vocal Ensemble for keen singers with repertoire ranging from pop music to musical theatre.
 These groups consist of enthusiastic performers of diverse skills and ability who meet before school to practise.
 All bands and music ensembles will participate in a variety of activities and performances each year both within and outside of school.
 New members are welcome as we continue to play to the tune of musical excellence.